ARcKP98/Book_club/README.md

   - The logo of the webiste uses the font **Courgette**.
   - All the headings use the font **Chivo** with sans-serif as backup.
   - All the paragraph elements use the font **Titillium Web** with sans-serif as backup.
-This font combination was chosen to give the website a clean and modern look that .
+This font combination was chosen to give the website a clean and modern look that is visually appealing.
 This combination was generated using [fontjoy](https://fontjoy.com/).
 <br>

 ### Imagery